dylangodfrey12/testforsite/readme.md

 HTML FILES ARE IN THE VIEWS DIRECTORY NOT THE DIST.
 STYLESHEETS ARE IN PUBLIC DIRECTORY NOT DIST!

-TO PUSH TO GIT:

-1) In source control on the left handside click the symbol that looks like a node branching to two nodes.

-2) select the check mark at the top after adding a descriptive message below that checkmark.

-3) in your terminal run: git push

 contact me if anything fails!